spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `health_check_type` - (Optional) The service that will perform health checks for the instance.
 Valid values: `"ELB"`, `"HCS"`, `"TARGET_GROUP"`, `"EC2"`, `"K8S_NODE"`, `"NOMAD_NODE"`, `"ECS_CLUSTER_INSTANCE"`.
 * `health_check_grace_period` - (Optional) The amount of time, in seconds, after the instance has launched to starts and check its health.
 * `health_check_unhealthy_duration_before_replacement` - (Optional) The amount of time, in seconds, that we will wait before replacing an instance that is running and became unhealthy (this is only applicable for instances that were once healthy).
+* `auto_healing` - (Optional, Default: `true`) Auto-healing replacement won't be triggered if this parameter value is "false".
+In a case of a stateful group - no recycling will start if this parameter value is "false".

 * `tags` - (Optional) A key/value mapping of tags to assign to the resource.
 * `elastic_ips` - (Optional) A list of [AWS Elastic IP](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) allocation IDs to associate to the group instances.